 Igloo Build and the Science of Winter

-Explore and enjoy the season with winter-related science and one of the museum’s longest-running traditions—Igloo Build.
+Explore and enjoy the season with winter-related science and one of the museum’s longest-running traditions—Igloo Build!

 Dr. Bert Yankielun, engineer and author of the book How to Build an Igloo and Other Snow Structures, will be on hand to offer a demonstration, as well as instruction on the structural secrets of building with snow—from making an initial snow angel to placing the final block on the dome and sawing your way out.
-At 10:30am, Dr. Yankielun’d will provide a quick lesson on how to build an igloo, and will be on hand to assist igloo-builders with the process.
+Dr. Yankielun will provide a quick lesson on how to build an igloo, and will be on hand to assist igloo-builders with the process.

-- Igloo Build \\ 10:30am–2pm \\ Hughes Pavilion in David Goudy Science Park: Learn about igloos while working together to build a sturdy house using nothing but water and hand saws.||Hughes Pavilion in David Goudy Science Park|
+|12pm–3:30pm||Igloo Build||Learn about igloos while working together to build a sturdy house using nothing but water and hand saws.||Hughes Pavilion in David Goudy Science Park|

 |All Day||Winter Snowshoe||Explore the winter trails in snowshoes (weather and trail conditions permitting).||Montshire Trails|

 |TBD||Ice Experiments||Learn about the science of winter with season-appropriate experiments.||Science Discovery Lab|